 Lily Baah started the Baah Memorial School in 2005 as a nursery with six students.
 The school has now expanded to include grade 9 (JHS3).
 As parents saw that Baah Memorial students were performing better than other schools, enrolment increased, resulting in the school’s need for better infrastructure to support the burgeoning student body.

 After joining the IDP Rising Schools Programme during its pilot phase, Lily has since acquired seven loans.
 The first two loans were used to build 11 classrooms, which drove enrolment from 200 students in 2010 to 580 students in 2012.
 Her third and fourth loans were used to purchase a school bus and repair an older vehicle.
-Lily has also built gender separate bathrooms and a dormitory so that junior high students can study for their exams.
+Lily has also built gender separate bathrooms and a dormitory.

-To rid the world of poverty is through basic education, and the IDP Rising Schools Programme has been integral in doing just that.
+To rid the world of poverty,basic education is key – and the IDP Rising Schools Programme has been integral in doing just that.
 The programme has assisted in the development of improved learning environments, which allow for students to acquire basic skills in reading, writing and numeracy, and the opportunity to learn about health.
-These acquired skills have a direct influence on incomes and informs both students and parents on how to protect themselves and their children from diseases.
+These acquired skills have a direct influence on income, and inform both students and parents on how to protect themselves and their children from diseases.